wukaixingxp/HackRice-8/LunaticJumpSoloOnly/README.md

-# Doodle Jump
+#Lunatic Jump

 ## Game Overview and Logic
-Doodle Jump is a clone of the classic game, in which the character attempts hops up to earn points for each hop .
+Lunatic Jump is a clone of the classic game Doodle Jump, in which the character attempts hops up to earn points for each hop .
 He will be interrupted by enemies and collision with the enemies or falling down will result in losing the game .
 ![login page](https://raw.githubusercontent.com/Meenakshi-Anand/DoodleJump/master/images/game-screenshot.png)

 ## Functionality & MVP
-In Doodle Jump users will be able to
+In Lunatic Jump users will be able to
 - [ ] There will be a control modal describing the rules.
 - [ ] Randomly seed initial data(bases) for play.
 - [ ] User will be able to hop up on bases in left and right.